-The two capture pins TCAP0 and TCAP1 are inputs for recording a capture event.
-A capture event can be set either to rising, falling, or both edges of the capture pin signal.
+The two capture pins TCMP0 and TCMP1 are inputs for recording a capture event.
+A capture event can be set either to rising, falling, or both edges of the capture pin.
 Upon this event, the counter value is stored in the corresponding capture data register.

-Five Interrupts from the 24 bit timer can be set, which are the counter rollover event (overflow), capture events 0 and 1, and the two comparison match events.
+The counter reset can be configured to happen on a counter roll over, a compare equal event, or by software controlled register.
+Five Interrupts from the PWM timer can be set, which are the counter rollover event (overflow), either capture event 0 or 1, or the two comparison match events.
 Each interrupt can be disabled or enabled.